Beware Of Misleading Skin Care Labels

 One of our customers sent us an email concerning a company selling "organic age-defying cream," "organic face cream," and a number of other "organic" products.
 He emailed them to ask about their organic certification and was told that the items were not certified organic, but were made with "some" organic ingredients.
 This customer was angry and frustrated because he could not find a place to report the "blatant lies."

 You may wonder how companies can get away with such misleading information.
 There is very little, if any, monitoring of claims made by the personal care product industry.
 When choosing items that make "organic" claims, look for USDA Organic Certification information on the website or label.
 If it is not there -- ASK!

 Buyer Beware!
 Carefully Read The Labels On Your Favorite Skin Care Products!

-As you shop keep in mind all of the "natural" and "organic" marketing gimmicks used by companies.
+As you shop keep in mind all of the "natural," "organic," "derived from," etc. marketing gimmicks used by companies to sell their products.
 As you pick up a product--think about what caught your eye?
 Remember their job is to entice you to buy their products.
-The trendy buzzwords, pastoral scenes of gardens, herbs, flowers and anything natural plus the brand name, logo and packaging design are all there to appeal to your sense of family and social responsibility.
+The trendy buzzwords, pastoral scenes of gardens, herbs, flowers, and anything natural plus the brand name, logo, and packaging design are all there to appeal to your sense of family and social responsibility.